 - How does your company compare to them in size and market share?

-However, though the railroad industry has been in decline for many decades, Warren Buffet has found a winning railroad.
-One secret of his success is studying company financial forms, especially the company 10-K.
+One secret of Warren Buffett’s success is studying company financial forms, especially the company 10-K.

-The 10-K is the annual report the Securities and Exchange Commission (SEC) requires all publicly listed companies to file.
+Form 10-K is the annual report the Securities and Exchange Commission (SEC) requires every publicly listed company to file.

-The properties section can alert you to resources not disclosed on the balance sheet.
+The section on properties can alert you to resources not disclosed on the balance sheet.

 The legal proceedings section keeps you up to date on pending lawsuits.
-The company doesn’t intend to lose them … but what if it’s like AT&T just before the courts smashed that company into pieces?
-See what I mean here?
+The company doesn’t intend to lose them … but the courts can smash a company to pieces.

-The cash flow statement is invaluable to investors because many companies know how to increase “paper” income, but they require cash to pay their bills.
+The cash flow statement is invaluable to investors because many companies know how to increase “paper” income.
+But they all require cash to pay their bills.

 Understanding Candlestick Charts

 Japanese rice traders created candlestick charts around 1850.
-The basic idea is the same as standard stock charts, but they figured out ways to include more useful information without making the chart too messy and complicated.
+The basic idea is the same as standard stock charts.
+But the traders figured out ways to include more useful information without making the chart too complicated.

 Instead of displaying a stock’s closing market price for a day as a simple black dot, candlestick charts show it as a cylinder (the candlestick).
 It stretches from the open price to the close.

-If the stock’s price closed higher for the day, the candlestick is white.
-If it went down in price, the cylinder is filled, appearing black.
+If the stock’s price closes higher for the day, the candlestick is white or green.
+If it went down in price, the candlestick is filled, appearing black or red.

-This helps traders easily see what’s happening just by noticing how many white and black cylinders there are.
-And the longer the cylinders, the greater the gap between the open and close prices.
+This helps traders easily see what’s happening just by noticing how many white and black candlesticks there are.
+And the longer the candlesticks, the greater the gap between the open and close prices.
 That means the buying and selling were more intense.

 Only you can decide the tools that you use for researching companies.
-I, my students, and many other traders prove StocksToTrade’s value every day.
-That’s because it helps us to compete with the best in the market — and sometimes we win.
+So many traders and I use StocksToTrade every day.
+That’s because it helps us to compete with the best in the market — and sometimes we win.*

 But you can’t profit from a stock that stays in the same range.
 So look for indicators that bring you good or bad news.

 Bad news can be almost anything.
 Let your imagination run wild.
-There’s some crazy shit going on with businesses out there — always remain vigilant in your research!
+There’s some crazy BS going on out there — always remain vigilant in your research.

 Get to Know Stock Chart Patterns

-People react in typical ways to certain events.
-When you recognize those events, based on the chart patterns you see, you can sometimes predict whether other traders are going to buy or sell.
+People often react in predictable ways to certain events.
+When you recognize those events, based on the chart patterns you see, you can learn how other traders think.

 A company’s balance sheet is one of the most important basic financial statements.

 On the left side of the balance sheet is all its assets.
-Assets include cash in the bank, shares of stocks and bonds, accounts receivable (bills owed to the company), factories, land, manufacturing equipment, computers, patents, and everything else that enables that company to sell its products and services or which can be converted into cash.
+Assets include cash in the bank, shares of stocks and bonds, accounts receivable (bills owed to the company), factories, land, manufacturing equipment, computers, patents, and everything else that enables the company to sell its products and services or that can be converted into cash.

 At the top of the right side of the balance sheet is the company’s debts.
 This includes accounts payable (bills the company owes), pension liabilities, and bonds.

-In general, the less debt a company owes, the better.
-Just like people, a company that owes nothing but its current electric bill is in far better financial shape than a company in way over its head struggling to pay for the raw materials it needs to manufacture its products.
+In general, the less debt a company has, the better.
+Just like people, a company that owes nothing but its current electric bill is in better financial shape than a company struggling to pay for raw materials to manufacture its products.

-The bottom of the right side of the balance sheet is the company’s equity.
-That is the difference between the total assets and total debts.
+The bottom right side of the balance sheet is the company’s equity.
+That’s the difference between total assets and total debts.
 It’s how much the company owns free and clear of any debt.

 The two sides of the balance sheet must be the same.
-That is, they must balance.
+That is, they have to balance.

 Total Assets = Total Debts + Total Equity

-Got it?
-Good.
 Let’s move on to another super-important financial statement: the almighty earnings report.
 This is key in your stock market research.

 The balance sheet is an important snapshot of the company’s overall financial condition.
-However, remember that the purpose of a company is to make money.
+Remember, though, the purpose of a company is to make money.

 It can also be boiled down into a simple equation: